urfolomeus/python-starter/README.md

 ./bin/init
 ```

+## Environment

+The `./bin/init` script will create a `.envrc` file as a copy of the included `.envrc-example` file.
+This can be applied using a tool like [direnv](https://direnv.net/), or in any other way that you choose to apply environment variables.
+You may need to adjust some of the values before applying.

 ## Running the application

 Ensure that we are in the virtual environment and then run the code as a Python module.